Why Propane? Fuel Cost

 Propane and Natural Gas

 A trap that some people fall into is simply comparing different fuel sources based on price.
 While this is a good start, what needs to be understood is that propane is an extremely efficient fuel source.
 An equal amount of propane contains roughly twice the energy as natural gas.
 However, comparing the two is not as easy as saying, “Well then, if I have to use twice as much natural gas, propane must be way cheaper”.
 That would make too much sense.
 If you’ve ever taken a look at a natural gas bill, you know it’s impossible to compare apples to apples.
 There’s the “Customer Charge”, “Distribution Charge”, “Natural Gas System Improvement Charge”, on top of the “Commodity Charge”, which is your usage.
 In essence, you are being charged for far more than just the gas you use.
 When it comes to natural gas, we always recommend that people call their gas company and find out what their bill will be with all fees included.
-Do you want to know what your bill will be at Keystone Propane?
-Simply, take the number of gallons purchased multiplied by your price per gallon.
-Add in a $9.95 admin fee, and presto!
-That’s your cost.
 Another fact to consider is that, even with fluctuating prices, propane has an advantage over natural gas.
 This is due to the fact that you have a tank.
 You can take advantage by filling up your tank when prices are lower or hold off until prices come down.
 Another option is enrolling in our annual pre-buy program which will lock in your price for the heating season.
 You can find more information about the pre-buy program here.
 With natural gas, you are at the mercy of your utility company and what they are charging when you use their product.

 Home Heating Oil